-New-home construction slows slightly in August, driven by pullback in multifamily starts
+New-home construction improves in August, driven by increase in multifamily building

-U.S. home builders started construction on homes at a seasonally-adjusted annual rate of 1.42 million in August, representing a 5% decrease from the previous month but a 3% uptick from a year ago, the U.S. Census Bureau reported Thursday.
-The dip in housing starts was driven by a 25% decline in multifamily construction activity.
-Permitting activity occurred at a seasonally-adjusted annual rate of 1.47 million, down 1% from July but roughly even with the pace from August 2019.
+U.S. home builders started construction on homes at a seasonally-adjusted annual rate of 1.62 million in August, representing a 3.9% increase from the previous month, the U.S. Census Bureau reported Tuesday.
+Compared with August 2020, housing starts were up 17.4%.
+The pace of permitting for new housing units also increased in August.
+Permitting for new homes occurred at a seasonally-adjusted annual rate of 1.73 million, up 6% from July and 13.5% from a year ago.
+With both housing starts and building permits, the gains recorded in August were driven by an uptick in multifamily construction activity.
 Economists polled by MarketWatch had expected housing starts to occur at a pace of 1.55 million and building permits to come in at a pace of 1.62 million.